pnnv/notes/Networking/Wireshark.md

 - We can use the "lower left bottom section" in the status bar or "**Analyse -> Expert Information**" menu to view all available information entries via dialogue box.
 It will show the packet number and summary, group protocol and total occurrence.

-- **Packet Filtering**:
+**Packet Filtering**

 Wireshark has two types of filters:
-1. capture filters
+1. capture filters are used for capturing only the packets valid for the used filter.
-2. display filters

-**capture filters** are used for capturing
+2. display filters are used for viewing the packets valid for the used filter.

+##### Apply as Filter
+This is the most way of filtering traffic.